Caro mio ben: Attribution and possible composers

 "Caro mio ben" has been attributed to both Tommaso Giordani, his father Giuseppe, and an unrelated Giuseppe Giordani, nicknamed "Giordanello".
 The general consensus for centuries was that Giordanello had composed the aria; however, recent research, primarily by John Glenn Paton, has shown that it was likely actually composed by Tommaso.

 Giuseppe Giordani (1751–1798), nicknamed "Giordanello", was born in Naples on 19 December 1751.
 He wrote over 30 operas, but most are largely forgotten.
 In 1778, Giordani married a famous singer, Emanuela Cosmi.
 In the 1780s, Giordani focused his career in the north of Italy, and he later became maestro di cappella at Fermo Cathedral.
 His largest success was the oratorio La distruzione di Gerusalemme, which is believed to be the first ever sacred drama, a theatrical rendition of parts of the Bible, to be presented in a theatre.
 This oratorio was received well by the local press and was even acclaimed by Johann Wolfgang von Goethe.
 Giordani died in Fermo on 4 January 1798 at the age of 47.

-Tomasso Giordani (ca. 1733–1806) was born in Naples into a family of musicians and dancers.
+Tomasso Giordani (c.
+1733–1806) was born in Naples into a family of musicians and dancers.
 After touring Europe in the 1740s and receiving a music education, he composed his first work, a comic opera, in 1756.
 In 1764, Giordani visited Ireland for the first time, living in Dublin for three years and continuing his career in music composition.
 In 1766, his opera "L'eroe cinese" was staged at Crow Street Theatre in Dublin, and is thought to be the first opera seria performed in Ireland.
 After being accused of plagiarism, Giordani returned to London where he remained for the next 16 years.
 He returned to Ireland in 1783 but came back to England in 1784 after his opera company went bankrupt.
 In October of that year, he made a deal with his creditors, allowing him to return to Dublin.
 Giordani then married a daughter of Tate Wilkinson, the manager of Crow St. Theatre, and in 1787 he became the musical director of the theatre.
 His last work was The Cottage Festival, or A Day in Wales, with barrister Leonard MacNally as his librettist.
 Giordani has been the subject of many accusations of plagiarism.
 He died in Dublin in February 1806 at the age of 73.